BitcoinCacheMachine/BitcoinCacheMachine/README.md

 If you're involved with Bitcoin or care about your privacy, you will undoubtedly understand the importance of [running your own fully-validating bitcoin node](https://medium.com/@lopp/securing-your-financial-sovereignty-3af6fe834603).
 Running a fully-validating node is easy enough--just download the software and run it on your home machine, but is that really enough to preserve your overall privacy?
 Did you configure it correctly?
 Are you also running a properly configured block explorer?
 Is your software up-to-date?
 Is your wallet software configured to consult your trusted full node (and ONLY your node)?
 Has TOR for these services been configured?
 Are you backing up user critical data in real time?
 In practice, there are ton of considerations that need to be addressed.

 There are many areas where your privacy can be compromised if you're not careful.
 BCM is meant to handle many of these concerns by creating a software-defined data center at your home or office that's pre-configured to protect your overall privacy.
 If you can provide the necessary hardware (CPU, memory, disk), a LAN segment, and an internet gateway, BCM can do much of the rest.
-Bitcoin Cache Machine dramatically lowers the barriers to deploying and operating your own bitcoin payment infrastructure.
+BCM dramatically lowers the barriers to deploying and operating your own bitcoin payment infrastructure.

 For more information about the motivations behind Bitcoin Cache Machine, visit the [public website](https://www.bitcoincachemachine.org/2018/11/27/introducing-bitcoin-cache-machine/).